jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [NOTE: If you are redesigning an existing website, give us the current URL and some screenshots of the current site.
 Tell us how you plan to update the site in a significant way that meets the final project requirements.]

+The client is the owner of the Korean restaurant Koko, which is located in Collegetown.

 ## Meeting Notes